hewison-chris/agora-cl-docs/README.md

 # Agora-cl Documentation Portal

-This repository houses all the documentation pertaining to the Agora-cl client and Ethereum 2.
+This repository houses all the documentation pertaining to the Agora-cl client and Proof of stake.
 It is generated with [Docusaurus](https://github.com/facebook/docusaurus).

 Below are steps for initialising and reproducing this portal for development.